tiagofssampaio/magento2-campaigns/README.md

  - Flush the cache by running `php bin/magento cache:flush`

 ## Configuration

-Sidebar menu: TIAGOSAMPAIO > Campaigns
+  - Sidebar menu: TIAGOSAMPAIO > Campaigns

+## Possible Improvements and Suggestions

+  - Add multistore compatibility
+  - Instead of using a product selection, use catalog rules to create a listing (the last suggestion would be super important performance wise)
+  - Create an index for the campaign product listing page
+  - Add field to style the campaign tag